ShellyXueHan/pipeline-templates/tekton/README.md

 ### **owasp-scan**

-*Scans public web apps for vulnerbilities.
+*Scans public web apps for vulnerabilities.
 [ZAP Scanner](https://www.zaproxy.org/docs/docker/about/)*

 - **targetUrl**: The URL to run the scan against.
 - **scanType**: Accepted values are `quick` or `full`.